 There is currently a high demand in the criminal justice field; which means there are plenty of new and promising careers.
 These promising careers all offer excellent job security and high entry level salaries and benefits.
 Criminal justice encompasses so many different specialties, which means there is no shortage of opportunity and advancement in these fields.
+This guide by Aizman Law Firm will help you understand the opportunities in criminal justice.

-- Did you know that the word forensic means “pertaining to law?”
+- Did you know that the word forensic means “pertaining to the law?”
 Therefore, forensic science seeks to solve legal problems through the use of scientific principles.
 Everything about the forensic science field from the Bureau of Labor Statistics

 - Some colleges have higher rated Forensic Science programs than others.
 It’s important to research schools to make sure that a future career in this field is supported by a strong education.
-This site features information on colleges offering forensic science degrees and trainings
+This site features information on colleges offering forensic science degrees and training

 - Author Matt Huss stresses how the demand for forensic psychologists is rapidly growing and expanding.
 This is an interesting article that details what forensic psychology is and what it entails.